StrangeRanger/bash-style-guide/README.md

 # Bash Style Guide

-This style guide is meant to outline how to write bash scripts with a style that makes them safe and predictable.
-Most of this guide is based on [this wiki](http://mywiki.wooledge.org), specifically this page:
+This style guide outlines how to write bash scripts with a style that makes them safe and predictable.
+Most of this guide is based on [this wiki](http://mywiki.wooledge.org), precisely this page:

 http://mywiki.wooledge.org/BashGuide/Practices